-The law provides for the rights of workers to form and join unions of their choosing, to strike, and to bargain collectively.
+The law provides for the rights of certain workers to form and join unions of their choosing, to strike, and to bargain collectively.
 The law prohibits dismissal or discrimination for union activity, and it allows for financial compensation in lieu of reinstatement.
 The law prohibits foreign migrant workers from participating in the leadership of trade unions but does not restrict their membership.
 The law does not apply to workers in family-owned agricultural or industrial businesses used primarily for subsistence.
 The law also does not apply to public-sector workers or domestic workers.

 There are official registration procedures for trade unions and employer organizations.
 Workers employed by companies or institutions that provide "indispensable social needs" such as pharmacies, hospitals, or telecommunications firms are not barred from striking, but they are "obliged to ensure the provision of minimal services deemed indispensable" to satisfy public needs during a strike.
 The law allows the Council of Ministers to suspend a strike if it affects public order.
 The law prohibits employer lockouts.
+The trade union confederation reported three strikes during the year through October.

-The State Secretariat for Vocational Training and Employment (SEPFOPE) is charged with implementing the labor code and labor-dispute settlement.
+The State Secretariat for Vocational Training and Employment (employment secretariat) is charged with implementing the labor code and labor-dispute settlement.
 The government lacked sufficient resources and skilled staff to enforce the right to freedom of association adequately.
-According to SEPFOPE, the most common labor issues were terminations where employers did not follow the procedures outlined in local labor law.
-The trade union confederation registered 174 complaints of alleged violations of labor rights between January and August.
-Many disputes involved employees who alleged dismissal without cause or firing upon returning from sick or maternity leave.
+According to the employment secretariat, the most common labor issues were terminations where employers did not follow the procedures outlined in local labor law.
+The trade union confederation registered 182 complaints of alleged violations of labor rights between January and September.
+Many disputes involved employees who alleged dismissal without cause.

-Violations of the labor code are punishable by fines and other penalties, but they were not sufficient to deter violations.
-Alleged violations included failure to provide maternity benefits, nonpayment of wages, and unfair dismissal.
+Violations of the labor code are punishable by fines and other penalties, and they were not commensurate with those for analogous laws involving denial of civil rights.

+Alleged violations included unfair dismissal.
 The trade union confederation noted some companies led by veterans of the country's independence struggle did not respect labor laws, believing their status would excuse any violations.

 Workers' organizations were generally independent and operated without interference from government or employers.
 Unions may draft their own constitutions and rules and elect their representatives.
-The majority of workers were employed in the informal sector, resulting in a large nonunionized work force.
-Attempts to organize workers were slow since workers generally lacked experience negotiating contracts and engaging in collective bargaining.
+The majority of workers were employed in the informal sector, resulting in a large nonunionized workforce.
+Attempts to organize workers were slow, since workers generally lacked experience negotiating contracts and engaging in collective bargaining.